DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 Section 2 of this article will introduce the theory that allows for QRNG, and how this will be utilized in our works.
-Section 3 delves further into the hardware and algorithms our work will use, and section 4 will present our methodology with limitations listed under section 5. **More sections to follow as we finish the article**.
+Section 3 delves further into the hardware and algorithms our work will use, with related works in optimizing Toeplitz extraction listed under section 4.
+Section 5 will present our methodology as well as some limitations imposed on our work. **More sections to follow as we finish the article**.

 ## 2 THEORY